SimVascular/svFSIplus/Code/Source/README.md

 };
 ```

+All section classes inherit from the `ParameterLists` class which has methods to set parameter values and store them in
+a map for processing (e.g. checking that all required parameters have been set).

-Parameters names and default values are set in each section's constructor using member data
+Parameter names and default values are set in each section's constructor using member data
 ```
 MeshParameters::MeshParameters()
 {